altmattr/teaching/COMP3000 - Programming Languages/src/3_lox.md

 ##  WEEK OVERVIEW

 This week we turn our focus to the Lox programming language, which we will implement over the rest of the semester.
-We also do a whistle-stop tour of Ruby, the first if our LoFNs

 ## GOALS

 By the end of this week you should:

-    Be able to program in Lox
+  * Be able to program in Lox
-    Understand some basic Lox design decisions
+  * Understand some basic Lox design decisions

-    Have a high-level understanding of Ruby
-    Understand some Ruby design decisions
+## Preparation
+  * Read chapter 3 of "Crafting Interpreters" (the Lox book).
+  * Watch lox lectures on echo360:
+    - High level features, types, expressions, and statements.
+    - Functions and OO features
+    - Lox live coding session
+  * Ensure you have a working lox implementation on your computer.
+  * Experiment with lox programs.

 ## Glossary